wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revise-2.md

 In each round every player gets to set one scene.
 The next player is always the player to the left/down of the current player.

-Rounds of encounters continue until all but one main character has exited the party, or when players decide it's the final round.
+Rounds of encounters continue until all but one main character have exited the party, or when players decide it's the final round.

 Each encounter is a scene set by the player whose turn it is.